check-spelling-sandbox/cilium/Documentation/contributing/development/dev_setup.rst

 On Linux environments, or on environments where you can compile and run Cilium, it is possible to use "fast" targets.
-These fast targets will build Cilium in the local environment and mount that binary, as well the bpf source code, in an pre-existing running Cilium container.
+These fast targets will build Cilium in the local environment and mount that binary, as well the bpf source code, in an preexisting running Cilium container.

 * ``make kind-install-cilium-fast``: Installs Cilium into the cluster using the Cilium CLI with the volume mounts defined.